csc301-fall-2022/FaceBlur/deliverable-1/planning.md

 - Express.js
 - Prisma

+**Siddarth Dagar** Fullstack Dev
+- Focus on the frontend, but will be available to help with the backend
+- Manage the third party applications used
+- Use Webpack to serve the application

+**Strengths**
+- React/TS
+- AWS/Docker
+- Node,js

+**Weaknesses**
+- Design Patterns
+- Express.js
+- Prisma

 Describe the different roles on the team and the responsibilities associated with each role.
  * Roles should reflect the structure of your team and be appropriate for your project.
 Not necessarily one role to one team member.
  * Add role(s) to your Team-[Team_Number]-[Team_Name].csv file on the main folder